Do you ever wonder why most bullies attach labels, such as “crazy,” “unstable,” or “mentally disturbed” to targets who stand up against abuse?

 3. They’re trying to make you doubt your own sanity.
 Don’t you doubt it for a second!

 This is why the “crazy” label is just too easy to stick on anyone because people have a strong tendency to see the worst in others, and the burden of proof lies with the target.
-It is damn hard to prove that you aren’t mentally unstable, especially when bullies are attacking you from every direction and wearing you down.
+It is damn hard to prove that you aren’t mentally unstable, especially when bullies attack you from every direction and wear you down.